TGPZTT/magellan/README.md

 ## Data Processing and Model Development

 ### 1. Data Quality and Challenges
 The quality of the processed data significantly impacts model performance.
 The SEN12-FLOOD database, while comprehensive, does not always provide sufficient resolution and quality for flood detection.
 Contours of flooded areas are often blurred, and noise hampers analysis, making it challenging for advanced models to cluster classes accurately.
+This project focuses solely on Sentinel-2 optical data, which can be tricky to analyze due to its complexity, but provides detailed information about land surfaces, vegetation, and water.
+This approach is motivated by a major flood in Hungary earlier this year, underscoring the need for better detection systems.

 ### 2. Developing the Base Model
 The base model serves as the starting point for the project, illustrating fundamental principles of flood detection and providing a reference for further development.
 With its simpler architecture, it helps to:
 - Understand the data.
 - Measure augmentation impacts.
 - Determine directions for parameter tuning.
+In this case, the Keras-based baseline model demonstrated effective results, outperforming a more complex PyTorch model in terms of accuracy and precision.

 ### 3. Advanced Model and Its Limitations
 The advanced model incorporates modern techniques to optimize flood detection.
 However, its classification results fall short due to data quality and resolution issues, emphasizing the importance of data quality control.
+Despite its complexity, including techniques like input normalization and class balancing, the PyTorch model was outperformed by the simpler Keras model, suggesting that simplicity and careful design can be more effective in certain contexts.

 ### Key Evaluation Steps and Metrics